icyphox/site/pages/blog/irc-for-dms.md

 A fairly easy process:

-* Limit users to 2 (3 if you have a bot)
 * Set modes (on Rizon)[^modes]:

     ```
     #crimson [+ilnpstz 3]
     ```
-    In essence, this limits the users to 3, sets the channel to invite only, hides the channel from `/whois` and `/list`, and a few other misc. modes.
+    In essence, this limits the users to 3 (one bot), sets the channel to invite only, hides the channel from `/whois` and `/list`, and a few other misc. modes.